simon-v/bchinfo.org/docs/setting-up-your-environment.md

     ## Or build the site and run all tests
     make all

+#### Deploying the Site

+To have the site properly load and be served correctly, please run:

+   bundle exec jekyll serve

 #### Fast Partial Previews Or Builds

 In order to preview some changes faster, you can disable all plugins and